certtools/intelmq-tutorial/lesson-2.md

 ```

 And finally, if you get lost, the VM can be reset so that you have a clear baseline to start from.
-You can either create a [snaptshot of the VM now](https://www.virtualbox.org/manual/ch01.html#snapshots), or you can call the `reset-intelmq.sh` script from within the VM's command line (after starting the script, no IntelMQ process should be running anymore, so you might have to restart the processes again if needed).
+You can either create a [snapshot of the VM now](https://www.virtualbox.org/manual/ch01.html#snapshots), or you can call the `reset-intelmq.sh` script from within the VM's command line (after starting the script, no IntelMQ process should be running anymore, so you might have to restart the processes again if needed).

 ### Updating to the latest tutorial